 Litigation - The Company and its subsidiaries are defendants from time to time in actions for matters arising out of their business operations.
-On October 21, 2014, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") by and among the Company, BTU Merger Sub, Inc., a Delaware corporation (the "Merger Sub"), and BTU International, Inc. a Delaware corporation ("BTU").
+On October 21, 2014, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") by and among the Company, BTU Merger Sub, Inc., a Delaware corporation (the "Merger Sub"), and BTU.
 Shortly after the Company entered into the Merger Agreement with BTU, two separate putative stockholder class action complaints were filed in the Court of Chancery of the State of Delaware (together, the "Stockholder Actions").
 The first was filed on November 4, 2014 and the second on November 17, 2014, purportedly on behalf of BTU's public stockholders, against BTU, the members of the BTU Board, Amtech and Merger Sub.
 The Stockholder Actions were consolidated into one action on December 4, 2014.
 These complaints generally allege, among other things, that the members of BTU's board of directors breached their fiduciary duties owed to BTU's public stockholders by failing to engage in a competitive sale and bidding process, by causing BTU to enter into the Merger Agreement and by approving the merger, and that the Company and Merger Sub aided and abetted such alleged breaches of fiduciary duties.
-These complaints further allege that these fiduciary breaches gave the Company an unfair advantage as a result of BTU's alleged failure to solici other potential acquirers and also that the Merger Agreement improperly favors the Company and unduly restricts BTU's ability to negotiate with other potential bidders.
-The complaint generally seeks, among other things, declaratory and injunctive relief and compensatory damages.
+These complaints further allege that these fiduciary breaches gave the Company an unfair advantage as a result of BTU's legel failure to solicit other potential acquirers and also that the Merger Agreement improperly favors the Company and unduly restricts ability to negotiate with other potential bidders.
+The complaint generally seeks, among other things, declaratory and injunctive relief concerning the alleged fiduciary breaches, injunctive relief prohibiting the Company, Merger Sub, and BTU from consummating the Merger, other forms of equitable relief, and compensatory damages.